NutraSoft food manufacturing ERP software

 • Labor cost per unit = $130 / 500 = $0.26

-Setup, cleaning, breaks, and waiting are essential, but they don’t go into direct labor.
-Treat these as overhead costs and allocate them separately.
+Setup, cleaning, breaks, and waiting are essential but do not belong in direct labor.
+Treat them as overhead and allocate separately, either by:

-• Batch Allocation: Assign specifically to batches that require longer setup or cleaning times.
+• Batch allocation: assign to batches that need longer setup or cleaning.

-Separating these two types of time gives you clearer visibility into inefficiencies.
+Separating the two gives clearer visibility into inefficiencies.

-Divide total wages based on the percentage of run time in the shift.
+Divide total wages by the share of run time in the shift.

 Example: